-The Beer-Lambert law is commonly used for determining the concentration of a sample of unknown concentration.
+The Beer-Lambert law is commonly used for determining the concentration of a sample of unknown concentration, important for experiments such as the Iodine Clock Reaction.
 To do this, first absorbance of multiple samples of known concentration are measured.
 A spectrometer makes this measurement.
 These points fit to a line.
 The line will have a slope of the molar extinction coefficient times the path length.
 Dividing this by the path length gives the molar extinction coefficient.
 The absorption of the unknown sample can then be measured.
 The absorption divided by the path length times the molar extinction coefficient will then give the concentration of the sample.

 Limitations of the Law

 The law tends to become inaccurate at high concentrations.
 This is due to a combination of different factors.
 The refractive index of the solution may deviate.
 There are saturation and aggregation effects possible due to the molecule of interest interacting with each other (not just solvent as is the situation at low concentrations).
 An excellent way to test the limitations of the Beer-Lambert Law is to make a plot of concentration verse absorption at increasingly high concentrations for a sample.
 The plot should be linear, but at high concentrations will stop being linear.
 At this point, high concentrations are causing the law to be inaccurate.

 An excellent way to test the limitations of the Beer-Lambert Law is to make a plot of concentration verse absorption at increasingly high concentrations for a sample.
 The plot should be linear, but at high concentrations will stop being linear.
 At this point, high concentrations are causing the law to be inaccurate.